 'IP address' is your Internet Protocol address which is a code that each device connected to the Internet has in order to identify that device.

-‘Data subjects‘ are Caura app users, insurance Policyholders and premium finance customers
+'Data subjects' are Caura app users, prospective insurance consumers, insurance Policyholders and premium finance customers.

 'Personal data' is information about an identified or identifiable natural person that could allow a living person to be identified.